 My photography journey started after getting a camera to document research into wolves in the Rocky Mountains in 2008.
 My first real shoot was on a practice rodeo course outside Prescott, Az. in 2009.

 I shot for years throughout my travels in auto mode developing my "eye" but had no real sense on how to technically work my camera.
 That all changed when I started taking classes at the Los Angeles Center of Photography in 2018.
 At LACP, I was able to take workshops with master L.A. street photographers from Estevan Oriel to Ibarionex Perello.
 I took classes in everything from basic photography, TTL flash photography to studio and private lessons in professional work flow, Photoshop, Lightroom, street photography and eventually over time, developed my skills into becoming a professional photographer.

 I have been mentored by LACP Executive Director, Julia Dean through private lessons and started primarily as a street photographer.
 This is the foundation to everything I do.
 Currently, I'm being mentored by former Entertainment Weekly photo editor, Michele Romero.

-Everything I shoot is in raw, will be transferred to you professionally in jpegs and is backed up to cover any mishaps should they occur.
+I shoot in either raw or jpeg depending on the situation.
+Shots delivered to you will be transferred professionally in jpegs (if necessary) and are backed up to cover any mishaps should they occur.
 I put in the time, the hard work and the passion into my education and I take my job very seriously.
 I am proficient in capturing an experience (when someone sees a photo), as if they were right there at the time when it occurred.

 I would love to be able to work with you, look through the lens at what you've created and share the story the way it was meant to be told...